francisengelmann/PyViz3D/README.md

 `alias blender="/Applications/Blender.app/Contents/MacOS/Blender"`
 then `source ~/.zshrc`
 3. `blender myscene.blend --background --python blender.py`
-currently there is no myscene.blend to remove that: blender --background --python blender.py
+currently there is no myscene.blend to remove that: `blender --background --python blender.py`
+4. This creates a .blend file.
+Open it in blender.
+Select camera: View/Cameras/Active Camera
+Lock camera to view:
+Press N to show sidebar.
+Under View, lock camera to view.
+Control the camera with the small coordinate frame on the top right.
-4. This will render an `output.png`
+5. This will render an `output.png`
-5. The scene can also be opened in blender `bunny.blend`
+6. The scene can also be opened in blender `bunny.blend`
-6. Need to install ffmpeg and convert (on mac via brew)
+7. Need to install ffmpeg and convert (on mac via brew)
 brew install ffmpeg